-In selectionOrder RANDOM, the selectorProbabilityWeightFactory determines how often a child MoveSelector is selected to supply the next Move.
+The selectorProbabilityWeightFactory determines in selectionOrder RANDOM how often a child MoveSelector is selected to supply the next Move.
 By default, each child MoveSelector has the same chance of being selected.
 Change the fixedProbabilityWeight of such a child to select it more often.
 For example, the unionMoveSelector can return a SwapMove twice as often as a ChangeMove: